senzing-garage/knowledge-base/presentations/community-practices/dockerhub.md

 There are 2 types of Senzing Docker images on DockerHub:

 1. `latest` - matches the code at the HEAD of the `main` branch in the GitHub repository.
+   It is built every time the HEAD of `main` changes.
-1. `M.m.P` - a semantically versioned release of the Docker image corresponding to the semantic version of the Senzing GitHub repository.
+1. `M.m.P` - a semantically versioned release of the Docker image corresponding to the semantic version release of the Senzing GitHub repository.

 Configuration instructions are at [autobuild-on-docker-hub.md](https://github.com/Senzing/knowledge-base/blob/main/HOWTO/autobuild-on-docker-hub.md).